 Types of Hysterectomy Procedures

-What happens inside your body after a hysterectomy will depend on the type of hysterectomy and how the surgeon performs the procedure.
+What happens inside the body after a hysterectomy will depend on the type of hysterectomy and how the surgeon performs the procedure.

 There are three different types of hysterectomy.
 The type your doctor recommends for you is based on your circumstances.